chiubaca/notes/permanent-notes/making-eco-friendly-websites.md

 ## Svelte

-Svelte is taking a radical approach and trying to compile away as much javascript as possible.
-The result is the ability to build rich user interfaces with much smaller javascript payloads.
+Svelte is taking a radical approach and trying to compile away as much JavaScript as possible.
+The result is the ability to build rich user interfaces with much smaller JavaScript payloads.

 #  References